 This is where Famous Failures comes in.

-On Famous Failures, I will feature successful authors, politicians, entrepreneurs, academics, and corporate executives willing to openly discuss their failures and what they learned from them.
+On Famous Failures, I interview successful authors, politicians, entrepreneurs, academics, and corporate executives willing to openly discuss their failures and what they learned from them.

-If you’d like future posts to be delivered to your inbox, please sign up using the button below.
+If you’d like future interviews to be delivered to your inbox, please sign up using the button below.